-- IE 8.
+IE 8.
 A government charges an annual levy of 0.1% of total liabilities at the end of the reporting period.
-If the reporting period is longer or shorter than 12 months, the levy is increased or reduced proportionately. - IE 9.
+If the reporting period is longer or shorter than 12 months, the levy is increased or reduced proportionately.

+IE 7.IE 9.
 It is assumed that there is no separately identifiable asset or service received in exchange for the levy payment.

-- IE 10.
+- IE 8.IE 10.
 The entity applies IFRIC 21 and identifies what is the obligating event.
-If the legislation identifies the obligating event as being in business at the reporting date, the entity has no present obligation until that date, even if it is economically compelled to continue operating as a bank in the future. - IE 11.
+If the legislation identifies the obligating event as being in business at the reporting date, before the entity has no present obligation until that date, even if it is economically compelled to continue operating as a bank in the future. - IE 9.IE 11.
 In that case, the liability is recognised in full at point in time at the end of the reporting period, if the entity is operating as a bank at that specific date.

 - IE 12.
-The Revised Conceptual Framework defines a liability as a 'a present obligation of the entity to transfer an economic resource as a result of past events. - IE 13.
-Both the following conditions must be fulfilled to recognise a liability: - a) The entity has no practical ability to avoid payment; - b) The entity has received economic benefits or conducted the activities that will or may require transfer of resources. - IE 14.
+The Revised Conceptual Framework defines a liability as a 'a present obligation of the entity to transfer an economic resource as a result of past events. - IE 10.
+Both the following conditions must be fulfilled to recognise a liability: - a) The entity has no practical ability to avoid payment; - b) The entity has received economic benefits, or benefits or conducted the activities that will or may require transfer of resources. - IE 14.
 Paragraph 4-44 further clarifies that '(...) the action taken could include, for example, operating a particular business or operating in a particular market.
-If economic benefits are obtained, or an action is taken, over time, the resulting present obligation may accumulate over that time'. - IE 15.
-Judgement needed to determine whether the entity has already obtained economic benefits at a point in time (i.e. obtained an authorisation to operate), or that it has taken an action (operate in a particular market) that accumulates over time.
+If economic benefits are obtained, or an action is taken, over time, the resulting present obligation may accumulate over that time'. - IE 11.IE 15.
+Judgement needed to determine whether the entity has has already obtained economic received benefits at a point in time (i.e. obtained an authorisation to operate), or that it has taken an action (obtained the authorisation needed to operate in a particular market) that accumulates over time.

-- IE 16.
-The transfer is non-voluntary and does not involve an exchange of equal value and therefore falls within the proposed scope.
-The entity applies the analysis in the DP: - a) Step 1 The entity does not identify performance-related condition in the agreement.
-This is because being in business as a bank does not create a performance condition of its own. - b) Step 2 The entity assesses whether the obligation arises as a consequence of a specific underlying activity.
-The entity notes the activity is not identifiable when the transfer arises as a consequence of general business activities, passage of time or being operating at a particular date. - c) Step 3 The entity observes that the transfer is recurring and neither linked to a performance-related conditions (Step 1) nor to an identifiable activity or set of activities (Step 2).
+- IE 12.IE 16.
+The transaction transfer is non-voluntary and does not involve an exchange of equal value and therefore falls within the proposed scope.
+The entity applies the analysis in the DP: - a) Step 1 The entity does not identify-assesses if there an identifiable performancerelated condition- in the agreement.
+This is because being in business from the counterpaas a bank does not rty.
+It is assumed that there is no separately identifiable asset or service received in exchange for the levy paymencreate a performance condition of its own.t; - b) Step 2 The entity assesses if-whether the obligation arises as a consequence of a specific underlying exchangeactivity.- The entity notes the activity is not identifiable when the transfer arises as a consequence of general business activities, passage of time or being operating at a particular date.

+- b)c) Step 3 This is not the case under the scenar\io\\The entity observes that the transfer is recurring and neither linked to a performance-related conditions (Step 1) nor to an identifiable activity or set of activities (Step 2).
 For these transfers the model therefore suggests a straight-line recognition over the period between two payment dates.
-In those cases where the actual amount to be paid is known only at or after the payment date, the entity would need to accrue based on the best estimate of the liability and true-up at the payment date.
+In those cases where the actual amount to be paid is known only at or after the payment date, the entity would need to accrue based on the best estimate of the liability and true-up at the payment date.; - c) Step 3 The entity assesses if the payments are recurring.
+The entity also assumes that that there is an indirect societal benefit underlying the transaction.
+Therefore, it recognises the liability progressively between two payment dates.